Degrees & Majors

 What Is Nursing?
 Nursing is an art and a science.
 It is the art of knowing how to balance knowledge and compassion to give holistic care to individuals, families, groups and communities.
 As a science, nursing requires a wealth of knowledge and critical-thinking skills necessary to provide safe, effective, culturally competent medical care.
 The Perimeter College Department of Nursing became an administrative unit of the Georgia State University School of Nursing in 2016.
 The associate degree path to nursing is now the Georgia State University School of Nursing Associate Degree Program, Perimeter College.
 The associate degree courses continue to be housed at the same campus locations, and admissions standards and program costs remain the same.
 For more information on the change, visit the School of Nursing website .

 Undergraduate students learn the essentials of nursing care in the classroom and a state-of-the-art simulation lab.
 They practice skills learned in a wide range of facilities, including hospitals, community settings and clinics, caring for patients after surgery, providing health screenings for pre-school children, administering flu vaccines to adults and caring for new mothers and their babies.
-The bachelor’s degree program is available for first-time nurses through the traditional and ACE (fast-track) options.
+The bachelor’s degree program is designed for first-time nurses.
+Students transferring from another nursing program must contact the undergraduate nursing program director as enrollment from another program is highly individualized.
 For practicing registered nurses with either an associate degree or diploma in nursing, the RN to BS option is the ideal way to earn a bachelor’s degree.
 Accreditation/Approvals The College of Nursing is fully approved by the Georgia Board of Nursing and the Commission on Collegiate Nursing Education (CCNE), a national accreditation agency for schools of nursing.
 See the CCNE website or the Georgia Board of Nursing website for more information.

 The Georgia State online master of science in nursing (M.S.) provides you with a path to become an advanced practice nurse and prepares you for specialized care settings and leadership roles.
 If you are seeking to advance, this program will prepare you to implement and evaluate innovative approaches to nursing and health care information, including interprofessional care coordination, patient quality teams and safety teams at all levels.
 Choose your nurse practitioner specialty area: Adult-Gerontology Primary Care Nurse Practitioner Pediatric Primary Care Nurse Practitioner Family Nurse Practitioner Psychiatric Mental Health Nurse Practitioner We invite applicants with a bachelor’s degree in nursing, and we also offer an R.N. to M.S. bridge program.
 Earning a master's degree in nursing opens new career avenues for registered nurses and expands their impact on the U.S. healthcare system.
 You will learn alongside expert clinicians and systems administrators to prepare for advanced practice nursing roles and leadership positions.
 Georgia State’s School of Nursing is the only nursing college in Georgia that offers the full spectrum of nursing education, from associate, bachelor’s, master’s and doctoral degrees.
 Although you will be learning primarily online, our downtown campus location and the extensive healthcare network available to you will be extremely advantageous.
 We know you are working full time and balancing a tremendous number of obligations as you consider coming back to school.
 Our commitment to you is that your success matters to us.
 We will support you every step of your journey.